Ram Madhvani: Feature Films & Web Series

-In 2002, Madhvani released his directorial debut feature film, ‘Let’s Talk’, with actors Boman Irani and Maia Katrak, which premiered at the Locarno Film Festival and won him the Best Debut Director at the Srinivas Gollapudi National Awards.
+In 2002, Madhvani released his directorial debut feature film, 'Let's Talk', with actors Boman Irani and Maia Katrak, which premiered at the Locarno Film Festival and won him the Best Debut Director at the Srinivas Gollapudi National Awards.

-In 2007, Aamir Khan approached Ram to direct the song ‘Bheja Kum’ for the film ‘Taare Zameen Par’.
+In 2007, Aamir Khan approached Ram to direct the song 'Bheja Kum' for the film 'Taare Zameen Par'.

-In 2012, Ram was again approached to direct the official theme song video for Aamir Khan's TV series ‘Satyamev Jayate’.
+In 2012, Ram was again approached to direct the official theme song video for Aamir Khan's TV series 'Satyamev Jayate'.

-In February 2015, Ram directed the aviation drama biographical film ‘Neerja’, starring Sonam Kapoor, Shabana Azmi and Shekhar Ravjiani, which was critically acclaimed and commercially successful.
+In February 2015, Ram directed the aviation drama biographical film 'Neerja', starring Sonam Kapoor, Shabana Azmi and Shekhar Ravjiani, which was critically acclaimed and commercially successful.
 It was produced under the banner of Fox Star Studios and Bling Unplugged, with Amita Madhvani being the Associate Producer.
 The film also won the prestigious National Award for Best Hindi Feature Film.

-In June 2020, Ram launched his own production house - Ram Madhvani Films - while simultaneously entering the world of web series with ‘Aarya’, featuring Sushmita Sen. The first season marked India's presence on the global map by bagging an International Emmy nomination in 2021.
+In June 2020, Ram launched his own production house - Ram Madhvani Films - while simultaneously entering the world of web series with 'Aarya', featuring Sushmita Sen. The first season marked India's presence on the global map by bagging an International Emmy nomination in 2021.

-After the success of ‘Aarya’ and ‘Neerja’, Ram Madhvani Films announced an adaptation of the South Korean film ‘The Terror Live’, titled ‘Dhamaka’, co-produced with RSVP movies, featuring Kartik Aaryan and Mrunal Thakur.
+After the success of 'Aarya' and 'Neerja', Ram Madhvani Films announced an adaptation of the South Korean film 'The Terror Live', titled 'Dhamaka', co-produced with RSVP movies, featuring Kartik Aaryan and Mrunal Thakur.
 The film was released on 19 November 2021, on Netflix.
 The film, a dramatic thriller, was released on 19 November 2021 on Netflix.
-The film opened to positive reviews and further enhanced Ram's status as a reputed filmmaker.

 Ram was the creator and a co-director for Aarya Season 2, which streamed on Disney+ Hotstar on 10 December 2021.
-The series was critically acclaimed and loved by OTT viewers all around the world and it was hailed as one of the most riveting family crime dramas in the digital space.

 Ram was the creator, co-producer and also a co-director for Aarya Season 2, which streamed on Disney+ Hotstar on 10 December 2021.
 The series received widespread critical acclaim and garnered immense love from OTT viewers globally.
-It was hailed as one of the most captivating family crime dramas in the digital space.
-Additionally, Ram continued its success with the release of Aarya Season 3, captivating audiences with its gripping narrative and stellar performances.
+Additionally, Ram continued with the release of Aarya Season 3.

-Ram also known for his compelling narratives, along with his co-producer Amita Madhvani are set to create "The Waking of a Nation", a groundbreaking web series.
-The show explores the pivotal event in Indian history, shedding light on its profound impact on the Indian independence movement.
-With meticulous attention to historical detail and a commitment to authenticity, Madhvani aims to offer viewers a poignant portrayal of courage, resilience, and the quest for justice amidst one of the darkest chapters in India's fight for freedom.